uncannyworks/plan/posts/2016-02-24-javascript-sdk-part-1.md

 Raw communication and event handling with the game server can be overwhelming for the novice level programmer.
 The goal of the SDK is to provide a simple interface into these complex functions.

+### Talking to the Game Server

 We'll begin by exploring how the SDK simplifies sending a request to the game server.
-Lets have a look at the internals of ```sdk.fire_weapon(warmachine.weapons[0])``` to see what the SDK does for us.
+We'll examine the case where a player wants to fire a weapon.
+Lets have a look at the internals of `sdk.fire_weapon(warmachine.weapons[0])` to see what the SDK does for us.
+Before we move forward note that `warmachine` is an object that we obtain by asking the Game Server for our war machine's current state in the game world.
+We'll go into more detail on how this is accomplished in the next post, for now just understand that we got `warmachine` from a previous step not covered here.

 ```javascript
   this.fire_weapon = function(weaponStruct) {